What is Wallet-as-a-Service?

 Simply put, the core difference between multi-sig and MPC wallets is how the private keys are managed.
 Multi-sig wallets have multiple private keys for an account; a pre-defined number is needed for a transaction.
 In an MPC wallet, a single private key is sharded and distributed amongst different parties.

-Thirdweb's Wallet-as-a-Service solution (WaaS) offers a comprehensive toolkit that simplifies the onboarding process for users and makes dApps accessible to everyone regardless of their familiarity with web3 technologies.
-Here's how:
+thirdweb Connect is not just a Wallet-as-a-Service solution (WaaS); it offers a comprehensive toolkit that simplifies the onboarding process for users and makes dApps accessible to everyone regardless of their familiarity with web3 technologies.

-- Instant user onboarding: Connect allows users to onboard with just an email, phone number, or social media account.
-This feature significantly lowers the entry barrier to web3 applications
+With Sign-in, thirdweb Connect gives you the power to onboard with just an email, phone number, or social media account.
+This feature significantly lowers the entry barrier to web3 applications.
+Simple familiar onboarding for seamless interaction.

-- Account abstraction made simple: Simplifies account abstraction, making it easier for users to interact with blockchain applications without understanding the underlying technical complexities.
+thirdweb Connect simplifies account abstraction, making it easier for you to deploy smart crypto wallets with next-generation features.
+With account abstraction, it's easy to implement seamless transactions, abstracting away blockchain logins away from users thus allowing them to interact with blockchain applications without understanding the underlying technical complexities.

 The future of WaaS solutions